 We are now fine tuning our implementation plan for returning to tennis, which you received in your last Member Alert, and we are tweaking our Covid 19 Risk Assessment that will appear on our website in due course.

 We are also exploring further signage, which is as unobtrusive and tasteful as possible, to ensure that our tennis activity is meeting social distancing guidelines.

-Our updated and full set of guidelines are below, we ask members to please respect and follow:
+Our updated and full set of guidelines (version 2) are below, we ask members to please respect and follow:

 - Pre book your court online.
 Allow a buffer period of 5 minutes between court bookings to allow players to leave before next players arrive.

 - Please stop playing at least 5 minutes before the end of your booking, quickly collect your own balls and possessions and leave the court swiftly but safely.

 - Each player must bring their own balls on court which are marked in a way that is readily identifiable.
 Using both sets of clearly marked balls, one for each player, alternate them for serving, so that each player only ever touches their own tennis balls.

 - Use your racket or foot to pick up balls, which are not yours, and hit or kick them to your opponent or return them to another court.
 Avoid using your hands to pick up any balls that are not yours.